January 28, 2021- Listening to Seth Walker’s “Leap Of Faith.”

 So a blog might be a solution.
 My friends have them.
 Janice, Mary Mikel, the Susans (Hanson and Albert).
 I am a loyal reader.
 A subscriber.
 I “take” their occasional blogs, as folks say in small towns when talking about The Paper.

-“All the news that fits, we print,” was an in-house saying among the three of us who made up the Neighbors Section.
+“All the news that fits, we print,” was an in-house saying among the three of us who made up the Features Section.
 Gardening, adventures, book reviews, photo essays, interviews with famous or not-so-famous people, and self-indulgent columns about whatever popped into my mind were the order of the day.
 It was the best of….

 Somewhere along the line, I quit having deadlines for writing off on tangents and rambling about whatever crossed my desk or my mind.
 And I miss it.